nf-core/website/markdown/developers/sync.md

 # Fixing a broken TEMPLATE branch

-Sometimes mistakes can occur during resolving of conflicts during a template merge, typically via the GitHub interfacte, where the changes during the conflict resolution is committed to `TEMPLATE` rather than the `dev` branch itself.
+Sometimes mistakes can occur during resolving of conflicts during a template merge, typically via the GitHub interface, where the changes during the conflict resolution is committed to `TEMPLATE` rather than the `dev` branch itself.
 This leads to complex problems in later `TEMPLATE` merges as the later updated TEMPLATE branch removes all the pipeline-specific files that were accidently included in problematic merge, resulting in many (in some cases >100!) of files to resolve conflicts in.